 - Poor decision-making and strategies from senior management

-There are many symptoms of burnout, if you spot any of these signs it’s time to make some changes:
+There are many symptoms of workplace stress, if you spot any of these signs, it’s time to make some changes:

 - An inability to focus